FAQ

 What are some common injuries seen at camp, and how can they be prevented?

-A: By far the most common injury seen at camp is a foot or ankle injury; this is why the shoes you send to camp are extremely important, especially for hikers!
+By far the most common injury seen at camp is a foot or ankle injury; this is why the shoes you send to camp are extremely important, especially for hikers!
 Watershoes must have fully enclosed toes.
-Environmental issues, insect stings, and sunburn are not as common because our staff are vigilant about reminding girls to wear bug spray and sunscreen; however, some girls do react more severely to insect bites than others.
-Please encourage your daughter to wear bug spray and sunscreen, and practice applying it at home -- girls must apply their own, as staff can only encourage and remind them to do so.
+Environmental issues, insect stings, and sunburn are not as common because our staff are vigilant about reminding campers to wear bug spray and sunscreen; however, some campers do react more severely to insect bites than others.
+Please encourage your camper to wear bug spray and sunscreen, and practice applying it at home -- campers must apply their own, as staff can only encourage and remind them to do so.

 What are some common illnesses and how does camp prevent their spread?